-

 TAKASHI HOMMA: TOKYO AND MY DAUGHTER - DELUXE LIMITED SIGNED AND NUMBERED EDITION WITH A SIGNED COLOR PHOTOGRAPH

 (HOMMA, TAKASHI).
 Homma, Takashi.
 NP (Zurich, SWITZERLAND): Nieves, 2006.
 First Edition 1/50 Deluxe.
 8vo.
 Pictorial Wrappers.
 Photography Monograph.
 As New.. np (32pp), profusely illustrated in color + color covers.
 Text in English.
 In a protective clear acetate dustwrapper.
 "Tokyo and My Daughter" is the slender, charming 2006 book of photographs by Takashi Homma of his daughter, apartment, and Tokyo environs.
 A brand new, pristine example of the deluxe edition limited to fifty numbered copies BOLDLY SIGNED WITH A SMALL DRAWING OF THE SUN by Takashi Homma in silver marker on the rear cover with a 6 x 8 ¾" SIGNED AND NUMBERED color photograph of an interior image that does not appear in the book laid in, as issued.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its value - we will inform you of the applicable amount at time of purchase.
 3-905714-10-8 Inventory Number: 020115

 -